Chief privacy officer: Responsibilities and duties

-Interactions with Other Senior Roles
+Interactions with other senior roles

 As organizations identify the need for a CPO, a frequent challenge arises in regards to placement of the role within the organization structure and the issue of overlap between similar "C-level" roles, most notably the many intersections between the roles of the CPO and the Chief Information Security Officer (CISO).
 While CPOs and CISOs have some overlap in responsibilities around data protection and data governance, ultimately privacy and security have different roles to play.
 For example, while CPOs and CISOs may both be concerned with the prevention of data breaches, responsibility for managing technical prevention measures will tend to lay with the CISO while a CPO's concerns will look more broadly at whether otherwise properly secured data is being used in ways that might place the company at legal, regulatory, or reputational risk.

 Another area of potential overlap, and sometimes confusion, is the interaction between a CPO and the increasingly common role of Data Protection Officer (DPO).
 The DPO role is specifically required for certain organizations falling under the jurisdiction of the EU GDPR.
 DPOs have very specific roles, requirements, and expectations delineated in GDPR Article 39 and associated regulatory guidance, and those include a level of required independence and organizational separation that make it very different from a CPO.

-Qualifications & Background
+Qualifications and background

 While a number of CPOs come from legal backgrounds and have Juris Doctor (or equivalent) degrees, the CPO role is a multidisciplinary one.
 The role requires an executive with an understanding of how data collection and usage, and the associated risks all factor into an organization's day-to-day business operations.
 CPOs also need to be aware of a range of legal, regulatory, contractual, and other factors that impact an organization's privacy risk strategy.
 For these reasons, many believe that a legal background is a requirement for a successful CPO.
-Others believe a legal background may result in too narrow of a focus, and CPOs should have more than just a legal background.
+Others believe a legal background may result in too narrow of a focus.

 Among other qualifications that are seen as valuable in CPOs are strong communications skills, particularly in the area of public relations.
 This is due to the role being partly responsible for the development and execution of public outreach strategies in the event of data breach or other data-related security incident, and the CPO often functions as the public relations face of the organization.
 CPOs are also often called upon to function as a lobbyist representing the organization's interests before lawmakers.
 CPOs are also increasingly required to have deep knowledge of the organization's data-related operational practices and technologies, as well as the interaction between compliance measures that span the realms of privacy and security.

-Professional Certification
+Professional certification

 An increasing number of individuals seeking careers as CPOs will seek training in multiple disciplines related to the field.
 Among the most common credentials seen in the space include: